kerseviciute/temporal-interference/README.md

 # Simulate the effects of a planar electric field at different frequencies on a realistic neuron

+## Future problems

+- [ ] mechanism of choice does not implement depression

 ## TODO

 - [ ] Test the effect of the orientation of the electric field on synaptic plasticity